joshGilstrap/MentalMathTrainer/README.md

 Problem.cs - Problem class, creates everything about a generated question, also controls

 The motivation behind this program is to aid math education and will continue to grow in that direction.
 A big roadblock in a lot of complex math classes is the added time necessary to perform arithmetic on paper or with a calculator.
-Learning mental math tricks and practicing is the way to get past the block which will allow for a more enjoyable learning process for
+Learning mental math tricks and practicing is a way to get past the block which will allow for a more enjoyable and engaged learning experience.